Corporate Governance Report and Declaration of Corporate Governance pursuant to sections 289f and 315d of the HGB.

-Following its enlargement to six members by resolution of the 2015 General Meeting of Shareholders, the Supervisory Board has established an Audit Committee.
-Its members are Mr Walter Kurtz, Dr Hans Maerz and Mr Erich Baumgärtner.
+The Supervisory Board formed an Audit Committee in 2015.
+Its members are Dr Hans Maerz (Committee Chairman), Mr Walter Kurtz and Mr Erich Baumgärtner.
 The Supervisory Board does not believe that the establishment of a nomination committee is necessary.
-With a six-member Supervisory Board, efficient discussions and lively exchanges of views on suitable candidates for nomination by the Supervisory Board to the General Meeting of Shareholders can also be held in the plenary session.
+With a seven-member Supervisory Board, efficient discussions and lively exchanges of views on suitable candidates for nomination by the Supervisory Board to the General Meeting of Shareholders can also be held in the plenary session.
 Moreover, the fact that the Supervisory Board of RATIONAL AG is not subject to co-determination obviates the need to form a nomination committee that consists exclusively of shareholder representatives.

 Right to appoint for members of the Supervisory Board.

 By resolution of the General Meeting of Shareholders on 29 April 2015, article 8 (6) sentence 1 of the Articles of Association of RATIONAL AG was amended.
 The wording of the resolution is as follows: “For as long as Mr Siegfried Meister and Mr Walter Kurtz are shareholders of the company, they shall have the joint right to appoint up to two members of the Supervisory Board.
 If one of the two holders of the right to appoint ceases to be a shareholder of the company, the remaining shareholder shall have the sole right to appoint.
 The right to appoint shall be exercised by submitting a written declaration to the Executive Board of the company.”

 Under the Articles of Association, as amended by resolution of the General Meeting of Shareholders on 15 May 2019, the Supervisory Board of RATIONAL AG has seven members who are elected by the shareholders.